Maximum Likelihood Estimation in Gaussian Process Regression is Ill-Posed: Introduction

 where the lengthscale parameter $\lambda > 0$ determines the spatial correlation distance of the resulting Gaussian random field.
 If the function $\Phi \colon \R^d \to \R$ is continuous, the covariance function~\eqref{eq:stationary-kernel-intro} tends pointwise to the constant $\Phi(0)$ as $\lambda \to \infty$.
 Thus, if the data are approximately shifted from the mean function $m$ by a constant, it is intuitive that a large value will be taken by the maximum likelihood estimate~$\lambda_\ML$.
-It is rigorously proven in this article (see \Cref{thm:main-theorem}) that if (a) $n \geq 2$, (b) the function $\Phi$~\eqref{eq:stationary-kernel-intro} satisfies certain mild conditions, and (c) there is a constant $c \in \R$ such that the data are $m$-\emph{constant} in that
+It is rigorously proven in this article (see \Cref{thm:main-theorem}) that if (a) $n \geq 2$ is fixed, (b) the function $\Phi$ in~\eqref{eq:stationary-kernel-intro} satisfies certain mild regularity conditions, and (c) there is a constant $c \in \R$ such that the data are $m$-\emph{constant} in that

 then $\lambda_\textup{ML} = \infty$.
-This means that the pointwise predictions produced by the fitted Gaussian process model assign all probability to a single point (see \Cref{thm:flat-limit}).
-This phenomenon is undesirable, as it is not reasonable to claim infinite precision from a finite dataset (which could, in this case, involve as few as $n=2$ values being observed).
+This result can be viewed as a generalisation of the simple fact that maximum likelihood estimation fails if the data are fully explained by the prior mean: if $y_i = m(x_i)$ for every $i = 1,\ldots,n$, the first term of $\ell(\lambda \mid Y)$ in~\eqref{eq:mle-intro} is zero and thus the estimate of $\lambda$ must be infinite because $K_\lambda(X, X)$ tends to a singular matrix if and only if $\lambda \to \infty$.
+From $\lambda_\textup{ML} = \infty$ it follows that the pointwise predictions produced by the fitted Gaussian process model assign all probability to a single point (see \Cref{thm:flat-limit}).
+This phenomenon is undesirable, as it is not reasonable to claim infinite precision from a finite data set (which could, in this case, involve as few as $n=2$ values being observed).
 Secondly, we prove that if the data are \emph{not} $m$-constant, then $\lambda_\ML < \infty$ so that the predictive distributions are non-degenerate.
-Using these results we show in \Cref{sec:ill-posed} that maximum likelihood estimation is not well-posed in general, in the sense that the resulting predictive distributions are not Lipschitz in the data with respect to the Hellinger distance, which means that predictive inference can be sensitive to small perturbations of the dataset.
+Using these results we show in \Cref{sec:ill-posed} that maximum likelihood estimation is not well-posed in general, in the sense that the resulting predictive distributions are not Lipschitz in the data with respect to the Hellinger distance, which means that predictive inference can be sensitive to small perturbations of the data set.\footnote{Note that this notion of well-posedness of a parameter estimation method is stronger than that of its \emph{robustness}, defined by \citet[Section~3]{GuWangBerger2018} essentially as the impossibility of obtaining a singular covariance matrix.}